The future of cinema is sharp and smooth.

-For the cinema business, adopting HFR projection will mean more satisfied customers, more filled seats, and a better bottom line.
+For the cinema business, adopting HFR projection means increased audience satisfaction, more repeat patrons and a growing bottom line.

 For directors and cinematographers, HFR technology offers a new medium for storytelling.
 The wider range of camera moves that HFR supports give filmmakers enhanced creative freedom.

 Christie Solaria™ Series digital cinema projectors, with laser and Xenon-based illumination, can be upgraded to show feature film and alternative content released at 48 or 60 frames per second (i.e. a high frame rate), by adding Christie’s integrated media block.
 Christie IMB, when added to Christie Solaria Series projectors, provides full 2K HFR 2D and 3D support for feature film content.